We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 What problem will your business solve?

-Once you’re confident that your business idea is robust and solves a genuine problem, it’s time to look at turning it into reality.
+Once you’re confident that your business idea is robust and solves a genuine problem for an accessible market, it’s time to look at turning that idea into reality.

 2. Make a business plan